Franz Wagner NBA Preview vs. the Bulls

 Bulls 2022-23 Defensive Insights

-- The Bulls were ranked seventh in the NBA defensively last season, conceding 111.8 points per game.
+- Conceding 111.8 points per game last year made the Bulls the seventh-ranked squad in the NBA on defense.

-- On the boards, the Bulls allowed 43.3 rebounds per game last year, 15th in the league in that category.
+- Conceding 43.3 rebounds per game last year, the Bulls were 15th in the league in that category.

-- In terms of assists, the Bulls were 22nd in the NBA defensively last season, allowing 26 per game.
+- The Bulls allowed 26 assists per contest last year (22nd in the league).

-- In terms of three-point defense, the Bulls were ranked 29th in the league last year, conceding 13.2 makes per game.
+- The Bulls gave up 13.2 made 3-pointers per contest last year, 29th in the NBA in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!